jc-oneseven/frontend-mentor/README-template.md

 );
 ```

-As your can see in above HTML code snippet, I was trying to implement [BEM methodology](https://en.bem.info/methodology/) for CSS classes.
-And I wanted to continue work on BEM standards to deep div into it.
+As you can see in the above HTML code snippet, I was trying to implement [BEM methodology](https://en.bem.info/methodology/) for CSS classes.
+And I wanted to continue work on BEM standards to deep dive into it.

 ### Continued development

-The only pending task is to add more life in this calculator that, user can use this calc using keyboard only.
-I'll update this document once I am done with pending task.
+The only pending task is to add more life to this calculator that, user can use this calc using keyboard only.
+I'll update this document once I am done with the pending task.

 ### Useful resources

-- [CSS Grid](https://www.w3schools.com/css/css_grid.asp) - This helped me for lay this calculator our quickly.
-I really liked this pattern and will use it going forward.
+- [CSS Grid](https://www.w3schools.com/css/css_grid.asp) - This helped me to lay this calculator out quickly.
+I liked this pattern and will use it going forward.
-- [BEM Methodology](https://en.bem.info/methodology/) - This is an amazing standards which helped me writting clear and managable CSS class name.
+- [BEM Methodology](https://en.bem.info/methodology/) - This is an amazing standard that helped me write a clear and manageable CSS class name.
 I'd recommend it to anyone still learning this concept.

 ## Author